phpDocumentor/phpDocumentor/docs/manual/for-users/tags/return.rst

 This tag MUST NOT occur more than once in a :term:`PHPDoc` and is limited to :term:`Structural Elements` of type method or function.

-Effects in DocBlox
+Effects in phpDocumentor
 ------------------

 :term:`Structural Elements` of type method or function, that are tagged with the
 @return tag, will have an additional section *Returns* in their content description that shows the return :term:`Type` and description.

-If the return :term:`Type` is a class that is documented by DocBlox, then a link to that class' documentation is provided.
+If the return :term:`Type` is a class that is documented by phpDocumentor, then a link to that class' documentation is provided.

 Examples